Hampshire (UK Parliament constituency)

-Hampshire was a county constituency of the Parliament of the United Kingdom, which returned two Knights of the Shire (Members of Parliament) to the House of Commons from 1295 until 1832.
+Hampshire was a county constituency of the Parliament of England, Great Britain and after 1801 Parliament of the United Kingdom, which returned two Knights of the Shire (Members of Parliament) to the House of Commons from 1295 until 1832.
 (Officially the name was The County of Southampton, and it was occasionally referred to as Southamptonshire.)

 History

 The constituency consisted of the historic county of Hampshire, including the Isle of Wight.
 (Although Hampshire contained a number of parliamentary boroughs, each of which elected two MPs in its own right, these were not excluded from the county constituency, and owning property within the borough could confer a vote at the county election.
 This was even the case for the town of Southampton; although Southampton had the status of a county in itself after 1447, unlike most cities and towns with similar status its freeholders were not barred from voting at county elections.)

 As in other county constituencies, the franchise between 1430 and 1832 was defined by the Forty Shilling Freeholder Act, which gave the right to vote to every man who possessed freehold property within the county valued at £2 or more per year for the purposes of land tax; it was not necessary for the freeholder to occupy his land, nor even in later years to be resident in the county at all.
 In the 18th century, the electorate amounted to around 5,000 voters.

 Uniquely for a county constituency before the Reform Act, elections in Hampshire were held at two polling places, the poll being first opened at Winchester and then, once all the mainland voters had been polled, adjourning to Newport for the convenience of the Isle of Wight voters.
 This concession, however, only slightly mitigated the difficulties caused by voters having to travel to the county town to exercise their franchise.

-During the American Revolutionary War, elections from 1779 to the 1783 Peace of Paris were in New Alresford instead of Winchester, because the existing law would have required soldiers stationed at Winchester to depart during the election, leaving prisoners of war unguarded.
+During the American Revolutionary War, elections from 1779 to the 1783 Peace of Paris were in New Alresford instead of Winchester, because the existing law, the Parliamentary Elections Act 1734, (8 Geo.
+2. c.
+30) would have required soldiers stationed at Winchester to depart during the election, leaving French and Spanish prisoners of war unguarded, and the Parliamentary Elections Act 1695 (7 & 8 Will.
+3. c.
+25) required the sheriff to hold county elections "att the most publick and usuall Place of Election within the said County".
+The 1779 election was moved with the consent of the candidates.
+Subsequently, the law was changed to require such a move, first by the Parliament Act 1780 (20 Geo.
+3. c.
+1), which applied to the December 1779 by-election; then in preparation for the 1780 general election by section 2 of the Parliament (No. 2) Act 1780 (20 Geo.
+3. c.
+50), which was continued by the Parliament Act 1781 (21 Geo.
+3. c.
+43) and by the Parliament (No. 1) Act 1782 (22 Geo.
+3. c.
+29).